LFM8787/PSADT.ToastNotification/README.md

 - Added array of never block applications (they can be killed but not blocked).
 - Limit functions timeout to InstallationUITimeout.
 - Ability to use MUI cache applications name if exists.
-- Highly customizable Toast Notification schemes.
+- Highly customizable Toast Notification visual schemes.
 - Dynamically update running applications with icons and extended applications information.
 - Fallback to original Windows Forms and dialogs if any error occurs.
 - New dedicated strings with multilanguage support.